irshadshalu/irshadshalu.github.io/_posts/2024-04-16-the-last-dream.md

 He was in shock, it was unexpected.
 Isn't she supposed to be like a hologram?
 How could he feel her skin and her breath?

 Her flesh felt real.
 Their eyes locked.
-A women's touch.
+A woman's touch.
 Her skin felt like the smoothest surface he's ever laid his finger on.

 It went the opposite of what he expected.
 A confrontation of lips as their eyes closed in darkness.
 He could taste her and it was too real to be a dream.

 Something just clicked in his brain.
-The last few active cells of his nervous system sending down a spark of caution.
+The last few active cells of his nervous system sent down a spark of caution.

 _'It has to be a dream.
 I must wake up.'_